Prevalence And Pattern Of Abusive Self-Medication In Owerre Communities, Imo State, Nigeria

 Imo State University, Owerri, Imo State.

-• Juliana C Njoku
+• Juliana C Njoku, Federal Polytechnic Nekede, Owerri

 Department of Social Sciences,